apache/gravitino/docs/glossary.md

 - Software development kits for the Java programming language, including tools for compiling, debugging, and running Java applications.

+## Java Toolchain

+- A feature introduced in Gradle to detect and manage JDK versions.

 ## JDBC URI

 - The JDBC connection address specified in the catalog configuration, including details such as the database type, host, port, and database name.

+## JMX

+- Java Management Extensions, a Java technology that provides tools for managing and monitoring Java applications.

 ## JSON

 - JavaScript Object Notation, a lightweight data interchange format.

+## JWT(JSON Web Token)

+- A compact, URL-safe means of representing claims between two parties.

 ##  Java Virtual Machine (JVM)

 - A virtual machine that enables a computer to run Java applications, providing an abstraction layer between the application and the underlying hardware.

+## JVM Metrics

+- Metrics related to the performance and behavior of the Java Virtual Machine (JVM), including memory usage, garbage collection, and buffer pool metrics.

+## JVM Instrumentation

+- The process of adding monitoring and management capabilities to the Java Virtual Machine, allowing for the collection of performance metrics.

 ## Key pair